 You have the right to see and get a copy of medical records that are about you.
-You also have the right to have information added to your medical to make it more complete or accurate.
+You also have the right to have information added to your medical to make it more accurate or complete.
 (This guide calls these rights the right to "get and amend" your medical record.)
-If there is someone who acts as your personal representative, they usually have the right to get and amend your record on your behalf.
+If there is someone who acts as your personal representative for health care, they usually have the right to get and amend your record on your behalf.